EitoTi/catch-that-crime/README.md

    ```sh
    testcase.zip
    ```
-3. Move the extracted test case folder to your project and run
+3. Move the extracted test case folder to Sherlock_A_Study_In_Pink folder and run the program

 ## Contact
 Project Link: [https://github.com/FrogKnightz/Catch_That_Crime](https://github.com/FrogKnightz/Catch_That_Crime)